The Retail Problem That Sparked Zenline

 You’d think global retailers know what’s on their shelves.
 After all, these are billion-dollar organizations with access to data, tools, and talent.
-But during our first years working at retailers and consulting firms, we kept seeing the same thing: Even the most “sophisticated” retail organizations struggled to answer basic questions like: Which products are driving margins?
+But during our first years working at retailers and consulting firms, we kept seeing the same thing: Even the most sophisticated retail organizations struggled to answer basic questions like: Which products are driving margins?
 Which categories are bloated?
 How do we compare to our competitors?
-This disconnect was eye-opening.

 Our journey began with fast iteration